Santiago-Pedemonte/Columbia_FinTech_Bootcamp/13-Solidity/README.md

 * `distributed_shares` keeps track of the employee's shares ytd.

+## Deploying the Contracts

+The contracts were deployed on the Kovan Test Network.
+The relevant contract addresses can be found at the bottom of each contract under `Original deploy address`.

+This address can be used to access the contract's functionality with any compatible software.

 ## Resources

 For some succinct and straightforward code snips, check out [Solidity By Example](https://github.com/raineorshine/solidity-by-example)